 These are required for long-term or permanent structures of uses placed on state-owned land.
 Types of uses include roadways, telephone, gas, cable and electric utility line crossings, water supply pipelines, ditches, sewer outfalls, railroads and storage of material.
-These require a one-time compensation to the Department at the time of issuance of the
+These require a one-time compensation to the Department at the time of issuance of the easement.

-- Exploring for mineral deposits
+- exploring for mineral deposits.

-- Collecting mineral samples, including petrified wood and semi-precious stones
+- collecting mineral samples, including petrified wood and semi-precious stones.

-- Developing and mining mineral deposits
+- developing and mining mineral deposits.

 The Department offers lease and licenses for a wide variety of uses of state-owned land not authorized by other agency rules.
 A special use authorization allows a person to use a specific area of state-owned land under specific terms and conditions for a specific length of time.
 Such uses may include: